terraref/documentation/betydb.md

 Stores traits, species, genotypes, agronomic managements.

 BETYdb is used by multiple groups, and many groups manage their own instance of the database.
 The original server at [betydb.org](https://betydb.org) imports data that are _actively shared_ by other instances.
-The [TERRA REF](https://terraref.ncsa.illinois.edu/bety) instance only houses data related to Sorghum.
+The [TERRA REF](https://terraref.ncsa.illinois.edu/bety) instance houses data related to Sorghum.
+Each day it exports data, and these data can be imported into databases managed by other researchers interested in Sorghum.

 ## Documentation